ShadowDara/csf.generate/README.md

 # csf.generate

-the data generator for checkstaticfiles
+the data generator for `checkstaticfiles`

+See [github.com/ShadowDara/checkstaticfiles](https://github.com/ShadowDara/checkstaticfiles) for more infos and a documentation!